Cooperative MIMO: Cooperative subspace coding

 In Cooperative-MIMO, the decoding process involves collecting NR linear combinations of NT original data symbols, where NR is usually the number of receiving nodes, and NT is the number of transmitting nodes.
 The decoding process can be interpreted as solving a system of NR linear equations, where the number of unknowns equals the number of data symbols (NT) and interference signals.
 Thus, in order for data streams to be successfully decoded, the number of independent linear equations (NR) must at least equal the number of data (NT) and interference streams.

 In cooperative subspace coding, also known as linear network coding, nodes transmit random linear combinations of original packets with coefficients which can be chosen from measurements of the naturally random scattering environment.
 Alternatively, the scattering environment is relied upon to encode the transmissions.
 If the spatial subchannels are sufficiently uncorrelated from each other, the probability that the receivers will obtain linearly independent combinations (and therefore obtain innovative information) approaches 1.
 Although random linear network coding has excellent throughput performance, if a receiver obtains an insufficient number of packets, it is extremely unlikely that it can recover any of the original packets.
 This can be addressed by sending additional random linear combinations (such as by increasing the rank of the MIMO channel matrix or retransmitting at a later time that is greater than the channel coherence time) until the receiver obtains a sufficient number of coded packets to permit decoding.

 Cooperative subspace coding faces high decoding computational complexity.
 However, in cooperative MIMO radio, MIMO decoding already employs similar, if not identical, methods as random linear network decoding.
 Random linear network codes have a high overhead due to the large coefficient vectors attached to encoded blocks.
 But in Cooperative-MIMO radio, the coefficient vectors can be measured from known training signals, which is already performed for channel estimation.
 Finally, linear dependency among coding vectors reduces the number of innovative encoded blocks.
 However, linear dependency in radio channels is a function of channel correlation, which is a problem solved by cooperative MIMO.

+Cell-free massive MIMO

+Cell-free massive MIMO is a related concept that generalizes cooperative MIMO by removing the notion of cell boundaries.
+In a cell-free network, a large number of distributed access points (APs) jointly serve all users over the same time–frequency resources under centralized coordination.
+Unlike CoMP or traditional network MIMO, where cooperation typically occurs among a limited number of base stations within predefined cells, cell-free MIMO treats all APs as a single virtual antenna array.
+This architecture provides uniform service quality and mitigates inter-cell interference by design.